 - Connection + first query group (on the right)

 We experimented with 1, 2, 5, and 10 iterations.
 Iterations represent the number of queries executed in each Edge Function, and the result from the chart is clear: latencies for second queries and above with WebSockets are fast (~5ms), but single-shot queries … not so much (~37ms).

 Experimenting with HTTP

 We experimented with different protocols and compared our WebSocket driver latencies to those of SQL-over-HTTP via fetch.
 Why HTTP, you ask?
 The short answer is: to reduce latencies.

 The advantage WebSocket has over SQL-over-HTTP drivers is Postgres compatibility.
-HTTP does not support sessions, transactions, or Postgres features such as
+HTTP does not support sessions, interactive transactions, or Postgres features such as